EBS Universität für Wirtschaft und Recht, Wiesbaden, Germany

 EBS Law Term

-Beginning in 2013, EBS will offer an intensive academic program in English from September to December each year.
-The program will include ten weeks of lectures, one week of preparation for the examinations and a final examination week.
-Participants will benefit from the expertise of both the law and the economics faculty of the EBS University.
+EBS offers an intensive academic program in English from September to December each year.
+The programme consists of thirteen weeks of lectures, workshops, study trips and social activities.
+Participants benefit from the expertise of both the law and the economics faculty of the EBS University.

-The EBS Law Term 2013 will focus on Transnational Commercial Law.
+The EBS Law Term 2017 will focus on Transnational Commercial Law.
 Courses will be taught by law professors and legal practitioners with a particular focus on transnational commercial law.
 The courses will be divided into required and elective courses.
-A list of the courses will soon be available on the EBS website.

 Upon successful completion of the course program, participants will receive a Certificate stating the final grade, credits earned and the detailed course content including all contact hours.